Ida-2014

 As the film moves along we learn of a major crime syndicate involved in the kidnapping of Cassandra and other similar-aged girls.

-At times the plot of The Captive is compelling with a few nice twists and turns and surprises- other times the plot moves quite slowly and plods too much.
+At times the plot of The Captive is compelling with a few nice twists and surprises- other times the plot moves quite slowly and plods too much.

-The film sets the story in a cold, wintry season which successfully emits a tone of darkness, loss, and harshness.
+The film sets the story in a cold, wintry season emitting a tone of darkness, loss, and harshness.
 The cinematography is beautiful and deserves major recognition for the mood.

 The major problem with the film, though, is the extreme plot holes throughout and the ludicrous nature of the story- I still do not understand the pivotal childhood ice-skating message at the end.